SGT Daniel Casara

-Though Daniel spends much of his time supporting others, he still experiences challenges within his home.
-He says receiving a single-level specially adapted custom home from Homes For Our Troops will be extremely beneficial, as it is difficult for him to climb stairs.
-He is also looking forward to having a roll-in shower with a bench.
+Though Daniel spends much of his time supporting others, he still experienced challenges in his previous home.
+He says his single-level specially adapted custom home from Homes For Our Troops is extremely beneficial, as it is difficult for him to climb stairs.
+He is also happy to have a roll-in shower with a bench.

-Most importantly, the new home will be a place for Daniel and Basia to grow old together.
+Most importantly, the new home is a place for Daniel and Basia to grow old together.
 The couple has moved several times throughout their relationship.
-“We will finally be home,” he says.
+“We are finally home,” he says.

-Originally from Illinois, Daniel is choosing to build his home in Southern California for the area’s warm weather and strong Veteran community.
+Originally from Illinois, Daniel chose to build his home in Southern California for the area’s warm weather and strong Veteran community.

 Daniel says he and his family are extremely appreciative and grateful to HFOT’s donors and supporters.
-“This home will be life-changing and allow us to affect so many more lives,” he says.
+“This home is life-changing and enables us to affect so many more lives,” he says.